 Removing ice dams has changed quite a bit over the years.
 The media used to suggest hiring a contractor, to pull the gutters off your home so the ice dams process would be solved.
 This idea was well intended but wrong.

-Before a need for removing ice dams even starts, if possible remove heavy snow and ice from the edges of your roof before it can turn into an ice dam.
+Before ice dams even start, if possible remove heavy snow and ice from the edges of your roof before it can turn into an ice dam.
 I suggest hiring a contractor to do this, working on roofs and ladders covered with snow is VERY dangerous, and cause major damage to the roof if you don’t know what you are doing.